dev-akhilesh/Apple-Vision-Pro/README.md

 ![Apple Vision Pro Clone](https://your-repo-url.com/cover-image.png)

 Welcome to the innovative world of Apple Vision Pro – where technology meets vision in a harmonious blend of creativity and functionality.
-Our website is your gateway to a revolutionary experience that redefines how you see and interact with the world around you.
+This website is your gateway to a revolutionary experience that redefines how you see and interact with the world around you.

 ## Project Overview